adaptlearning/adapt-test-package/standard/src/components/adapt-contrib-media/README.md

 **_useClosedCaptions** (boolean): If set to `true`, video will allow for Closed Captions and the **cc** object will be required.
 The default is `false`.

+**_allowFullScreen** (boolean): Determines whether fullscreen mode is available or not.
+Note that changing this setting has no effect in Internet Explorer 9 as this browser does not support fullscreen mode for HTML video.

+**_startLanguage** (string): If using closed captions with multiple languages, use this property to specify which language should be shown by default.
+The value of this property must match one of the **srclang** values.

 **_media** (object): The media attributes group will contain different values depending on the type of media: video or audio.
 For video it contains values for **mp4**, **ogv**, **poster**, and **cc**.
 Both **mp4** and **ogv** are optional, but at least one is required (see below for alternate properties for YouTube video).
 For audio it contains **mp3** and **ogg**.
 As with video, both are optional, but at least one is required.